Ex-Michigan cop to face murder trial in killing of Black man

 Schurr repeatedly told Lyoya to take his hands off the officer's Taser, according to video.
 The refugee from Congo was on the ground when he was killed.

-Ayoub only had to find probable cause to send the case to the Kent County trial court, a low standard of evidence at this stage under Michigan law.
+Ayoub only had to find probable cause to send the case to the Kent County trial court, a low standard at this stage under Michigan law.

+Grand Rapids police Capt.
+Chad McKersie testified Friday that Lyoya had gained an advantage over Schurr during an intense physical struggle.
+But the judge noted that McKersie was unsure whether Lyoya was trying to flee or to attack the officer.

+So far “there is sufficient evidence from which a jury could conclude that (Schurr) did not reasonably believe that his life was immediately at risk," Ayoub said.

-Schurr's attorney argued Friday that the officer was defending himself while Lyoya wouldn't give up.
+Schurr's attorney argued that the officer was defending himself and that Lyoya wouldn't give up.
 A forensic video analyst, Robert McFarlane, testified that Lyoya failed to comply with 20 commands.

 “He pushed.
 He shoved, popped his arms,” lawyer Matt Borgula said.